ianwarnold/ianwarnold.github.io/_posts/2024-05-24-chatgpt-4o-and-the-feminist-riddle.markdown

 ## II.

-A riddle from the 1970s sought to put a spotlight gender stereotypes:
+A riddle from the 1970s sought to put a spotlight on gender stereotypes:

 > A father and his son are in a car accident.
 The father dies on the spot.
 The son is rushed to the ER.
 The attending surgeon looks at the boy and says, &ldquo;I can&rsquo;t operate on this boy.
 He's my son!&rdquo; How can this be?